gallofeliz/doctolib-availabilities/README.md

 You can so easily click on the link in your mail and check that the hour is good for you and book !

+## NEW

+Now UI !
+Handle your doctors with your browser !
+Youpi !!

 See docker-compose for an example.

 ## Note